At least one representative from each school shall be a member of the Committee.

 - Players, coaches and parents need to be aware that the umpires ruling must not be questioned during play.
 Should any problem arise, only the coach should speak to the umpire during the breaks, in a fair and polite manner.
 The Umpires are not affiliated with teams and are calling what they see, without any bias.

 - Positive coaching throughout the game is permitted in all age groups but only by the coach.
 Coaches are not permitted along the baselines during the game.
 Coaches will be asked to move if in the way of Umpire’s movements.
 Sptectators will be warned of too vocal – as umpires need to be heard!

 - The competition consists of teams organised by school grade, i.e: Year 2, Year 3, Year 4, Year 5 and Year 6 (Opens).
 Only in the OPENS grade, is a final held.

 - Teams are permitted with a minimum of 7 players.

 - A player may only be registered in one team.
 If a lower year group player assists their Opens Team; and play three games across the season; they may play in the Finals.

 - Every player in a school team must be a current student at the school the team represents.

 - In the case of a school that have extra players in an age group, they may be registered individually with their respective schools and then placed in a combined school team.
 It will be up to the relevant school representatives to organise any combined teams.
-The combined team registration forms shall be registered by the school with the most players.
+The combined team registration NAME, shall be thats of the school with the most players.